ataipek35/DSA210-PROJECT/README.md

 To supplement the quantitative survey data, qualitative insights were gathered from MMORPG community forums, particularly the r/MMORPG subreddit.
 Players often describe MMORPGs as intentionally designed to encourage long-term engagement through:

-constant reward systems (levels, cosmetics, drops),
+- Constant reward systems (levels, cosmetics, drops),

-social obligations from guilds,
+- Social obligations from guilds,

-fear of missing scheduled events,
+- Fear of missing scheduled events,

-and a strong pressure to "keep up" with others.
+- A strong pressure to "keep up" with others.

-- One example comes from a widely discussed thread:
+One example comes from a widely discussed thread:

 “MMOs get people addicted because they provide small rewards constantly… this gives dopamine hits and makes you want to keep playing.”
 -r/MMORPG user